Nicola Adams

-She is openly lesbian, and was named the most influential LGBT person in Britain by The Independent in 2012 and has been included in the annual Powerlist, being recognised as one of the most influential black Britons.
-She also became the first openly LGBT person to win an Olympic boxing gold medal, after her win at the 2012 Summer Olympics.

 Early life

 Adams was born in Leeds, West Yorkshire, on 26 October 1982.
 She was educated at Agnes Stewart Church of England High School, Ebor Gardens, Burmantofts, Leeds.
 She also went to Hopwood Hall College in Rochdale.

 Amateur career

 Adams represented Haringey Police Community Club at boxing.
 She fought (and won) her first bout at the age of 13, but it was four years before she found a second opponent.
 In 2001, she became the first woman boxer ever to represent England, in a fight against an Irish boxer.
 In 2003, she became English amateur champion for the first time, and she retained the title at the next three championships.